GC’s Investments in Ngorongoro, Tanzania, Showcase Passion for Coexistence with Wildlife Amid Nightly Raids

 Despite setbacks, such as the 2022 drought-driven conflict surge, collaborative conservation efforts continue to show progress.
 The partnership between conservation organizations and local communities with their traditional knowledge remains crucial in ensuring the long-term coexistence of humans and lions in the dynamic landscapes of the Ngorongoro Conservation Area.

-Zebra don't mind mingling with the Maasai's cattle, and the Maasai don't mine it either.
+Zebra don't mind mingling with the local cattle, and the locals don't mind it either.
 Although dealing with large predators is a trickier situation than dealing with herbivores, coexistence is shown in full effect here.

 Ensuring Success